How Asset Management in Manufacturing is Creating the Smart Factories of Tomorrow

 • Assign equipment and inventory to specific employees or teams

-However, asset management software is about more than just improving the asset turnover ratio.
-It can also bring you, and your employees, tangible daily benefits with every asset-based process running much more smoothly.
+However, asset management tools are about more than just improving asset turnover ratios.
+They can also bring tangible daily benefits with every asset-based process running much more smoothly.

-Many asset-intensive organizations try to “make do” with what their ERP solution can offer in the way of asset management.
-However, many of these organizations find out the hard way that ERP just doesn’t have the features to manage assets as effectively.
+Many asset-intensive organisations try to “make do” with what their ERP solution can offer in the way of asset management.
+However, many of these organisations find out the hard way that ERP just doesn’t have the features to manage assets as effectively.

 By choosing a single platform to manage and maintain tangible assets, companies can benefit from a system that’s able to provide an in-depth overview.